 Once your agency decides you can adopt, they’ll begin the process of finding a child for you to adopt.

-Your agency will either refer you to the Adoption Register for England and Wales immediately, or 3 months after approval to adopt if they’re not actively considering a local match with a child.
+They’ll do this immediately or 3 months after you’ve been approved to adopt if they’re not actively considering a local match with a child.

-The register holds details of children across England and Wales who need adopting.
+The registers hold details of children across England and Wales who need adopting.

 If an adoption agency says you can’t adopt

 If you disagree with an adoption agency’s decision, you can either: